vandeplaslab/full_profile/README.md

 ## From .d to NumPy Array / SciPy Sparse Array
-Use our favorite toolbox for this, e.g. [https://github.com/vandeplaslab/imzy](imzy)
+Use our favorite toolbox for this, e.g. [https://github.com/vandeplaslab/imzy](imzy) The code below provides a simple sample of code when B fits into memory (in a dense format).

 ```python
 import numpy as np